galawaydude/data-place/100 operating-systems/Process Synchronization.md

 ### **Busy Waiting and Non-Busy Waiting

-Basically, like assume P1, nee
+Basically, like assume P1, needs to use its cs, but someone else is using it, so either this thing can still have the cpu, and keep on checking (Busy Waiting), or it can free the cpu, and just wait (Non-Busy Waiting)

 | Feature            | With Busy Waiting (Spinlocks)                                                                    | Without Busy Waiting (Blocking/Sleeping)                                                         |
 | :----------------- | :----------------------------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------- |